Delnice: Recent

 On 8 December 2012, 32 cm of snow fell in 12 hours, and a total of 66 cm in 24 hours.

 On 23 February 2013, 58 cm of snow fell in 48 hours for a cumulative depth of 110 cm.

 On 7 September 2013, a house fire in Delnice was reported at 7:20, the JVP Delnice and DVD Brod na Kupi responding.
 The fire was put out, but the owner of the house was killed.

 Delnice was hit by the 2014 Dinaric ice storm.
 From 31 January to 2 February 2014, while S and SW geostrophic wind dominated, freezing rain fell on Gorski Kotar, glazing the entire region.
-It wrecked roofs, power lines an forests, causing power loss for about 14,000 households households in Gorski Kotar, or about 80% of its population.
+It wrecked roofs, power lines an forests, causing power loss for about 14,000 households in Gorski Kotar, or about 80% of its population.
 Because of power lines falling on the A6, the highway was closed in of Rijeka between Bosiljevo and Kikovica, and between Kikovica and Delnice in the direction of Zagreb.
 It took about 10 days to restore essential infrastructure to the region, and within months electricity was back in most of its former range, but at a cost of about 84.4 million HRK to HEP.
 At the time it was the largest peacetime damage since its Secession from Yugoslavia, even without counting the forestry losses.
 The Šumarija Delnice lost 23% of its wood mass.
 Clearing blocked forestry roads and forest paths would take years, and thanks to the declining population some were never cleared.
 Reforestation was still ongoing as of 2019.

 On 15 October 2014, 159 cm of rain fell in 12 hours in Delnice.

 On 6 February 2015, a heavy snowstorm led to property damage and closed roads in Delnice.

 On 22 November 2015, 52 cm of snow fell in 24 hours, setting a November record for Delnice.

 On 11–12 December 2017, severe wind damaged roofs and closed roads in and around Delnice.

 On 28 October 2018, strong convective precipitation caused flash flooding in Delnice, with 156 mm over 24 hours reported on the 29th.
 Firefighters had to pump water out of flooded basements.

 On 16 September 2022, 56.39 mm of rain fell in a 2-hour period in Delnice.
 Then on 29 September of the same year, 79.55 mm of rain fell in the same period.

 On 22 July 2023, hail up to 3 cm in diameter fell on the territory of Delnice.

 On 20 October 2023, strong winds toppled trees in and around Delnice.

 On 1 December 2023, 172 mm of rain fell in a 24-hour period in Delnice.